You are here

 Pitcher Filling Ceremony

-A giving ceremony control yearly within the second month of the Javanese calendar (Sapar) by the folks in Ambar Ketawang, Gamping, Sleman.
-At just once, the locals of Ambar Ketawang created their living excavation rock that's believed to be some fifty million years recent. these days the rock is generally gone (or too onerous to find) however the folks still believe that they have to build offerings to the realm to avoid tragedy.
+A giving ceremony controlled yearly within the second month of the Javanese calendar (Sapar) by the folks in Ambar Ketawang, Gamping, and Sleman.
+At just once, the locals of Ambar Ketawang created their living excavation rock that's believed to be some fifty million years recent. these days the rock is generally gone (or too onerous to find) however the folks still think that they have to build offerings to the realm to avoid tragedy.
 Therefore ahead of time giving day the residents build a procession of offerings to the realm culminating once Bekakak (bride and groom dolls manufactured from sticky rice full of red sugar syrup) are decapitated.